 So I’m in the recording studio in late August.
 It’s a hot afternoon and the usual crowds of people line the boardwalk and beaches to take advantage of the ocean water and cool breeze coming from the waves.
 We’re tracking one of my Blues-Rock songs that I’ve just written for my new album.
 Shorefire Recording Studios is located just blocks from the Atlantic Ocean in Long Branch, New Jersey.
 Some of the many famous bands that have recorded at Shorefire are Bruce Springsteen, Blondie, Skid Row, and Bon Jovi.
 The Helios console “Big Brownie” ads to the magic of recording in the studio I’ve been working in for over 20 years.
+My dear friend and recording engineer Joe DeMaio is on the board running the session.
 I’m alternating between a Les Paul Custom Guitar, my Ibanez RG, and my Fender Strat for some lead work and testing some classic Marshall, Orange, Bogner, and Randall amps to record with.
 So how did I get here?

 Some of my most special moments are a call from a former student to thank me for helping them along their journey of music and life or seeing a post or article about one of my former students who got signed to a major record deal thanking me for making the difference in their career.
-In my experience, teaching has been taking a personal interest in each and every student and seeing things through their eyes while helping them achieve their hopes and dreams.
+Teaching for me has been taking a personal interest in each and every student and seeing things through their eyes while helping them achieve their hopes and dreams.
 When my students make a discovery from something I inspired them with or to do, it’s a victory for me.